moshulu/voice-recognition-robots-pi/README.md

   make -j4
 If an Ubuntu 16 package is available, however, use that instead.

+#### For Raspbian
+*As of 9 February 2019, robots.mobilerobots.com has gone offline.
+Instead, download Aria manually from [here](https://github.com/reedhedges/AriaCoda).
+It is recommended to clone the repository in /usr/local/, and use the mv command to rename the cloned library to "Aria".
+That way, you can follow the tutorials provided without changing Aria to AriaCoda.

+#### Other Notes
-Note: rosaria's CMake build script detects the location of the ARIA library when catkin runs cmake.
+Rosaria's CMake build script detects the location of the ARIA library when catkin runs cmake.
 If you have already tried building rosaria prior to installing the ARIA library (either via rosdep or manually), you must force catkin to re-run cmake for rosaria with catkin_make --force-cmake.
 Do this if you get errors while building rosaria such as "could not find such file or directory : Aria/Aria.h" or similar.

+## Voice Recognition

 ### Install CMUSphinx and PocketSphinx
 [Link.](http://jrmeyer.github.io/asr/2016/01/09/Installing-CMU-Sphinx-on-Ubuntu.html)